 There is no official MPD policy requiring such notification involving private property.
 Students in these cases may be subject to arrest by MPD and if determined appropriate, action through a university disciplinary office.

 TO REPORT A CRIME

-In the event anyone has information regarding crimes or emergencies on campus, they should immediately notify GWPD using free on-campus telephones which are located in the lobbies and corridors of many campus buildings or with a private phone by dialing:
+In the event anyone has information regarding crimes or emergencies on campus, they should immediately notify GWPD by dialing:

 FOGGY BOTTOM